Rising 9th Grade Registration

 • AP Limits: Freshmen will no longer be able to take Advanced Placement (AP) classes.
 As they progress through high school, students will be limited to no more than nine (9) AP classes total between their sophomore and senior years.

-• Academies: Students who are interested in the high school academies (ESA, HMSA, MESA) will now apply in 9th grade to begin taking courses in 10th grade.
+• Career Learning Communities: Students who are interested in a career learning community, such as HMSA, ESA, Center 1, MESA, will now apply in 9th grade to begin taking courses in 10th grade.

 Helpful Links